-Cost is, of course, not the only factor that should be considered when deciding whether or not you should share your nanny.
+Cost is not the only factor that should be considered when deciding whether or not you should share your nanny.
 Here are some other considerations when deciding whether you should share a nanny with another family.

 How to Determine the Hourly Rate of a Nanny Share

 When hiring a nanny for a nanny share, the parents don’t automatically split the cost 50/50, there’s a little more math involved.
 There are two families and more kids involved, so it would be unfair to pay your nanny the same rate you'd pay if she were working with only one family.
 She’s got two schedules, two personalities, and two households to manage.
-The industry standard is for both families to pay 2/3rds of a nanny’s hourly rate, leaving her with a more substantial hourly amount, but still offering a significant savings of ⅓ for each family.
+The industry standard is for both families to pay ⅔ of a nanny’s hourly rate, leaving them with a more substantial hourly amount, but still offering a significant savings of ⅓ for each family.

 Of course, an important part of starting a Nanny Share is finding a compatible family.
 If the benefits of a Nanny Share work for you and seem advantageous for your family (and your finances!), finding a family is easier than you think and definitely worth a try.